rocLv/old.roclv.github.io/_posts/2015-2-5-rspec-memo-part-3-hooks-and-tags.md

 ---
   layout: post
-  title: Rspec memo part 3: HOOKS & TAGS
+  title: Rspec memo part 3 about HOOKS & TAGS
 ---

 This post is about HOOKS & TAGS